rdoerfler/prce-examples/README.md

 ## Overview

-This repository contains audio examples comparing Target sounds with HPN and PTR variants of the Procedural Engines Model (PRCE) across three datasets (C, B, A).
-These represent the first three datasets from the Procedural Engine Sounds Dataset used for training.
+This repository contains audio examples comparing Target sounds with HPN and PTR variants of the Procedural Engines Model (PRCE) across three datasets (C, B, A) from the Procedural Engine Sounds Dataset [1].
+The datasets are presented in order of decreasing complexity to facilitate comparative assessment.

 The main model development and research can be found at: https://github.com/rdoerfler/prce-model